lukepigman/JRScheduleScraper/README.md

 # scraper.py
 This should function without too many changes.
 The <b>ONE</b> change needed is this.<br>In <code> cProgField.send_keys("ilsu Spring 19 team")</code> enter the search term needed to bring your campuses name to the top of the recommended list.

+# Stripper.py
+This strips "R - " from the beginning of each cell and cuts anything after the user's name.
+This ensures that users who have exited do not get credit for shifts that they don't run